-ED 424 or SE 424

-SF 440

-- 3. K-12 endorsement may be obtained by completing all 27 semester hours of non-overlapping course work listed above.

-- II.
-Mathematics 7-12
+- SE 420 Intro to Special Education - SE 422 Education & Psychology of Mildly & Moderately Disabled - ED 424 or SE 424 Classroom & Behavior Management - SE 440 Inclusion of the Mildly/Moderately Disabled in the Regular Classroom - SE 450 Assessment & Curriculum Development for the Mildly/Moderately Disabled Secondary Student - SE 454 Transition from the Classroom to Career & Independent Living - 3.
+K-12 endorsement may be obtained by completing all 27 semester hours of non-overlapping course work listed above. - II.
+Mathematics 7-12 - III.

-- III.
 Physical Science

-^{}Please see Mathematics and Natural Sciences pages in this catalog for requirements.
+Please see Mathematics and Natural Sciences pages in this catalog for requirements.